On the Edge: the relation between stellar and dark matter haloes of Milky Way-mass galaxies: Introduction

 Within the Cold Dark Matter (CDM) model, structures form hierarchically, with small haloes forming first and merging to assemble larger objects \citep{fof}.
 In the early Universe, some of the haloes have potential wells deep enough to allow the gas to become cool and dense, resulting in the formation of the first stars.
 Smaller haloes, with shallower potential wells may remain completely dark.
 The formation of stars triggers the reionization of hydrogen and helium atoms.
 The emitted radiation heats the halo gas above the virial temperature, bringing star formation to a halt in small haloes.
 More massive haloes will be able to maintain or re-accrete gas and continue star formation over long periods of time \citep{efstathiou,thoul,bullock,benson, benitezfrenk}.
 These haloes host bright galaxies that we can observe today.

 The process of hierarchical structure formation leads to the build-up of the stellar and dark matter haloes of galaxies \citep{frenk85}.
-The dark matter halo of our own Galaxy, the Milky Way, is thus predicted to consist of its primordial dark matter component from the initial peak collapse, smoothly accreted dark matter and the dark matter that came from minor and major mergers with smaller haloes, some of which have hosted stars \citep{white_rees, wang_aq}.
+The dark matter halo of our own Galaxy, the Milky Way, is thus predicted to consist of its primordial dark matter component from the initial peak collapse, smoothly accreted dark matter and the dark matter that came from minor and major mergers with smaller haloes, some of which have hosted stars \citep{eggen_lb_sandage, searle_zinn, white_rees, wang_aq} that now make up the stellar halo \citep{perek1951, roman1954}.
+Stellar haloes have also been identified in our nearest neighbour Andromeda \citep{mould_kristian, pritchet_vandenbergh} and beyond the Local Group \citep{davidge_pritchet, minniti_1996, minniti1999, harris_harris, sarajedini, chapman_2006, ibata_2007, durrell_2010, monachesi_2013, harmsen_2017}.